 Games, tournaments, and entertainments used to be held in the building, organized by the Roman Empire.

 Without being affected by centuries, it was used as a quarry until the 18th century.
 It has remained intact (for the most part).

 Pro-tip: The beauty of the Roman Colosseum must be seen at night.
 If nothing else, you must at least visit the Colosseum at night.

-The Vatican, the small city-state surrounded by Rome.
-The Vatican is known as one of the most religious places to visit in the world and many religious events have taken place in the St. Peter’s Square
+The Vatican, small city-state surrounded by Rome.
+The Vatican is known as one of the most religious places to visit in Rome as well as in the world and many religious events have taken place in the St. Peter’s Square

 St. Peter’s Square is situated at the front of the state, and is actually circular and is framed by two extremely large sets of colonnades Standing on these columns are beautiful statues of different religious figures and earlier popes.